 In case you’re feeling a little more adventurous than me, then visiting the main town of Andros, once a major shipping center, and/or exploring some of the other popular beaches is in order.
 Water sports or hiking are both good options for the more active ones.
 Now a tip to remember: visit the main town in the mornings, only!
 We mistakenly ignored that tip, the first time we visited Andros and we were quite disappointed by the town which is not a very touristy place, and hence, things don’t look very lively like in the mornings. 😉

 So there you have it.
-This beautiful, green island has won me over because life there is simple, quiet, and peaceful, allowing us to enjoy to the fullest the little things that really matter to us.
+The beautiful, green island of Andros has won me over because life there is simple, quiet, and peaceful, allowing us to enjoy to the fullest the little things that really matter to us.
 Can’t ask for more than that. 😉